Bahá’í News/Issue 302/Text

 AMERICAN INDIANS[edit]

-“You must give great importance to teaching the Indiana, that is, the aborigines of America.
-For these souls are like the inhabitants of Peninsular Arabia, who previous to the Manifestation o] His Holiness Muhammad were treated as savages.
+"You must give great importance to teaching the Indians, that is, the aborigines of America.
+For these souls are like the inhabitants of Peninsular Arabia, who previous to the Manifestation of His Holiness Muhammad were treated as savages.
 But when the Muhammadic light shone forth in their midst, they became so illuminated that they brightened the world.
-Likewise, should these Indians and aborigines be educated and obtain guidance, there is no doubt that through the divine teachings, they will become so enlightened as in turn to shed light to all regions.”
+Likewise, should these Indians and aborigines be educated and obtain guidance, there is no doubt that through the divine teachings, they will become so enlightened as in turn to shed light to all regions."
+‘Abdu’l-Bahá in America's Spiritual Mission, Page 10

 Here I am, with two years behind me, in this beautiful countryside of western North Carolina.
 When I came, the beauty of the autumn foliage and the grandeur of the mountains filled me with awe, as did the deep valleys dropping suddenly from the main highway.
 Every curve in the road presented a picture.